Monday, August 31, 2015

 All three blackwing styles come in at 22 USD/ 20 EUR for a pack of twelve, which is just under 2 USD per piece.
 Blackwings aren't exactly the cheapest pencils around, but they aren't the most expensive either, and you get a great pencil for what you pay.

-Note: this pen was sent to me by Kaweco, so I could write this review.
+Note: these pencils were sent to me by Firehose, so I could write this review.
 I was in no way influenced in the making of this review, the opinions shared in this review are completely my own!